imbulana/coma/README.md

 - Select Composers: Only top K composers (by number of compositions or total duration) are selected (`TOP_K_COMPOSERS` in config).

-- Train/Test: For each composer, compositions are split so that no composition appears in more than one split (ensures no data leakage).
-If `SHUFFLE=False`, the data split provided in the `MAESTRO` dataset is used.
+- Train/Test splits: For each composer, compositions are split so that no composition appears in more than one split (ensures no data leakage).

-- Shuffle: Optionally shuffles before splitting (maintaining that no composition appears in more than one split).
+- Shuffle (recommended): Optionally shuffles before splitting (maintaining that no composition appears in more than one split).
 This creates a stratified split based on `TEST_SIZE` in config.
-For consisency with current literature it is recommeded to shuffle the dataset.
+If `SHUFFLE=False`, the data split provided in the `MAESTRO` dataset is used.

 - Augmentation: Optionally applies pitch, velocity, and duration augmentations to training data.